kuro10/ProjectOCaml/README.md

 ## Part I : Minimal acceptable project

-In this part, we have to understand and implement the Ford-Fulkerson algorithm (in the module `Ffalgo`), then test it on several examples and verify.
+In this part, we have to understand and implement the Ford-Fulkerson algorithm (in the module `Ffalgo`, which define a module Ffalgo), then test it on several examples and verify.

 `ocamlbuild ftest.byte`